 However, the majority of trips to Koh Tao go as planned.
 At the end of the day, bad things occur in all parts of the world, but overall we have no problem saying that Koh Tao is a safe place to travel.

-Now, let’s look at the facts of how safe Koh Tao is…
+Now, let’s look at the facts at how safe Koh Tao actually is…

 Since 2014 there have been at least nine deaths or disappearances of European tourists on the island of Koh Tao.
 The most distressing being the murders of British travelers Hannah Witheridge and David Miller who were brutally killed in 2014.

 There have been several other unexplained and suspicious deaths on the island, all of which have been written off as either suicides or accidents.
 The island is rumored to be corrupt and mafia-run, which is certainly not unique to the island.
 It’s a known secret that many of the Thai islands are controlled by big powerful families.

 Other deaths include 30-year-old Elise Dallemange, who was found dead in the jungle of April 2017 after having been half-eaten by lizards.
 The death was reported as suicide – but there are conspiracies that it was a coverup, and somebody else was involved.
 Dimitri Povse, 29 – found hung inside of a bungalow in 2015.
 Nick Pearson, 25, 2014, was found dead after ‘falling’ from a 50ft drop, police ruled the death as an accident although Nick’s family believe he was murdered.
 Christina Annesley, 23, who was said to have died from mixing antibiotics with alcohol.
 However, no toxicology report was administrated.
 Valentina Novozhyonova, 23, her body was found floating at the bottom of a swimming pool in 2016.
 Her family also accused the Thai police of a covering it up.